This may sound like a weird question, but nearly a quarter of our population wasn’t even born in 2001.

 But there was one thing we had back then we don’t have now – innocence.

 We never could have imagined airplanes flying into buildings.

-We never could have imagined the freedoms we gave up on that September morning.
+We never could have imagined the freedoms we would give up on that September morning.

-Thousands of people lost their lives that day, but millions more were forever changed.
+Thousands of innocent people lost their lives that day, but millions more were forever changed.

 The changes weren’t about technology though.
 They’re about how we live our daily lives.
 They’re about the way we think and how we feel.
 Anyone who lived through that day remembers exactly how they felt as if it were yesterday.

 This is something those under the age of 21 will never understand until some significant historical event happens to their generation.
 I hope they’ll never have to experience what we felt, and what generations before us experienced with Pearl Harbor and the John F. Kennedy assassination, but history tells us they will.

 September 11th is a day to remember lives lost.
 It’s also important to remember everything else we lost on that day, even if you weren’t born yet.